 For people in Washington, the single biggest warning of a potential tsunami is a large earthquake.

-A tsunami may be about to hit if you:
+Be aware that a tsunami may be coming if you:

 - Hear a tsunami warning siren or receive a tsunami alert.